unnmd/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 ### NSApplicationMain

+> Deprecated:
+> This attribute is deprecated;
+> use the <doc:Attributes#main> attribute instead.
+> In Swift 6,
+> using this attribute will be an error.

-Apply this attribute to a class to indicate that it's the application delegate.
+Apply this attribute to a class to indicate that it's the app delegate.
 Using this attribute is equivalent to calling the `NSApplicationMain(_:_:)` function.